Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 This is much better.
 The "Performance" metrics saw an improvement in more than 50% (32 increased to 49 - keep in mind, this value is on a log scale).

+### 2022-10-22 Demo incoming

+#### Communication is key

+Yesterday I hat a video call with "[the native web][tnw-io]" where we discussed the issues mentioned in this post and they already implemented some and als gave me approval for hosting a demo of me reimplementation, so you can take a look at it yourself.

+#### Fixes to the original

+They also looked at implementing the `will-change: transform;` property mentioned above, but since it's slightly blurring text outside of animations, they've decided against it.

+Even better, they've fixed their aspect ratio issues (lighthouse still reports one with the logo, but that's a false-positive, since SVGs scale correctly).

+#### Looking forward

+From now on I won't guarantee that I will always update the post on time when "[the native web][tnw-io]" does an update.
+But there might be something coming from their side because of this post...
+(If you're in *the future*, you might have already seen it) I will post an update once something happens.

 [tnw-io]: https://thenativeweb.io/
 [tnw-yt]: https://www.youtube.com/c/thenativewebGmbH
 [tnw-app]: https://app.thenativeweb.io